 The Administrators and Board of Directors have established expectations of behaviors that they deem unacceptable and will not permit at AFIA because they directly contradict and/or may be perceived to impede the positive, productive pursuit of the school's unique mission, vision, beliefs and practice.
-The following is an illustrative, not-fully-inclusive list of behaviors,
+The following is an illustrative, not-fully-inclusive list of behaviors, practices and conduct that the Administration and the Board of Directors expects all staff members to never exhibit.
+AFIA may, in its sole discretion, utilize whatever form of discipline is deemed appropriate under the circumstances.
+Demonstration of prohibited behaviors, practices and/or conduct may result in disciplinary measures up to and including immediate termination.

-- > Presentation of false or misleading information or material omission on any AFIA employment documents or records, or any other documents or records necessary for the productive operation of the school. - Theft, misuse or unauthorized removal from AFIA's premises of property belonging to students, other employees, AFIA, or any third party. - ➤ Insubordination, including, but not limited to failure or refusal to obey lawful orders, directions or instructions from a supervisor, or the use of abusive or threatening language toward a supervisor or other employee. - Making false, malicious, profane, or derogatory statements concerning AFIA or any of its employees, students, parents, Board Members, volunteers, partners, or cooperating community members, or any statements, actions or omissions which, in the opinion and judgment of AFIA is not in the best interest of the school. - ➤ Harassing, threatening, intimidating, coercing, interfering or inflicting violence or threat of violence upon any individual or employee connected to or associated with the school. - > Improper use of technology and/or social media outlets to identify or display in poor regard the school, employees, students, parents, or community members; excessive use of personal phones or personal use of technology. - ➤ Improper communication with students using technology and/or social media as prohibited by Board Policy and applicable federal, state and local laws and regulations. - ➤ Possession of any item or material that may be deemed harmful or dangerous to the students, staff or visitors to AFIA including firearms, weapons, explosives or any other objects deemed as inappropriate under this policy. - ➤ Possession or suspicion of unlawful use of any controlled substance (i.e. alcohol, illegal drugs, prescription medication not specifically prescribed to the individual, etc.) on the premises, or participating in any work-related function while under the influence of any controlled substance. - > Immoral conduct or indecency. - > Committing a fraudulent act or a breach of trust. - > Failure to properly report an absence or impending tardy to work; abuse of leave. - ➤ Behavior perceived to be discriminatory, harassing, or abusive or otherwise in violation of Board Policies, Rules or Regulations; or any other behavior deemed to cause a disruption to the work environment. - Any other type of behavior or conduct injurious to security, personal safety, employee or student welfare, and/or the operation of AFIA. - Any other activity, conduct or omission, which, in the opinion or the judgment of AFIA, is not in the best interest of the school, its staff, its students, or the community.
+- ➤ Presentation of false or misleading information or material omission on any AFIA employment documents or records, or any other documents or records necessary for the productive operation of the school. - Theft, misuse or unauthorized removal from AFIA's premises of property belonging to students, other employees, AFIA, or any third party. - ➤ Insubordination, including, but not limited to failure or refusal to obey lawful orders, directions or instructions from a supervisor, or the use of abusive or threatening language toward a supervisor or other employee. - Making false, malicious, profane, or derogatory statements concerning AFIA or any of its employees, students, parents, Board Members, volunteers, partners, or cooperating community members, or any statements, actions or omissions which, in the opinion and judgment of AFIA is not in the best interest of the school. - ➤ Harassing, threatening, intimidating, coercing, interfering or inflicting violence or threat of violence upon any individual or employee connected to or associated with the school. - ➤ Improper use of technology and/or social media outlets to identify or display in poor regard the school, employees, students, parents, or community members; excessive use of personal phones or personal use of technology. - ➤ Improper communication with students using technology and/or social media as prohibited by Board Policy and applicable federal, state and local laws and regulations. - ➤ Possession of any item or material that may be deemed harmful or dangerous to the students, staff or visitors to AFIA including firearms, weapons, explosives or any other objects deemed as inappropriate under this policy. - ➤ Possession or suspicion of unlawful use of any controlled substance (i.e. alcohol, illegal drugs, prescription medication not specifically prescribed to the individual, etc.) on the premises, or participating in any work-related function while under the influence of any controlled substance. - > Immoral conduct or indecency. - > Committing a fraudulent act or a breach of trust. - > Failure to properly report an absence or impending tardy to work; abuse of leave. - ➤ Behavior perceived to be discriminatory, harassing, or abusive or otherwise in violation of Board Policies, Rules or Regulations; or any other behavior deemed to cause a disruption to the work environment. - Any other type of behavior or conduct injurious to security, personal safety, employee or student welfare, and/or the operation of AFIA. - Any other activity, conduct or omission, which, in the opinion or the judgment of AFIA, is not in the best interest of the school, its staff, its students, or the community.